 Skip to content

-Visiting the Giant's Causeway with family
+Visiting the Giant's Causeway in autumn

-Have a giant family day out this spring at Northern Ireland's only UNESCO World Heritage Site, the Giant's Causeway | © ©National Trust Images/Annapurna Mellor
+Have a giant family day out this autumn at Northern Ireland's iconic UNESCO World Heritage Site, the Giant's Causeway | © National Trust Images/Annapurna Mellor

 Follow in the footsteps of legends by striding out to sea at the Giant’s Causeway.
 The neatly packed columns of hexagonal basalt rocks form Northern Ireland’s first UNESCO World Heritage Site.